The Element Carbon

 A History of Carbon

 Unlike most elements, humans have been aware of carbon since ancient times.
 As early as 3750 BC, ancient Egyptians and Sumerians used charcoal, a form of carbon, to reduce various metals in the manufacturing process.
 The use of carbon continued until 1789 when Antoine Lavoisier listed carbon as an element for the first time.
 Many other forms of carbon have been discovered such as diamonds, graphite, graphene, and fullerene.
 Fullerene even won a Nobel Prize in Chemistry in 1996 the prize went to Robert Curl, Sir Harold Kroto, and Richard Smalley.
-Carbon continues to be actively investigated and plays a vital role in all fields of chemistry.
+The element carbon continues to be actively investigated and plays a vital role in all fields of chemistry.

-Common allotropes of carbon
+Common Allotropes of Carbon

 There are many different forms or allotropes of carbon.
 One of the most common of these is amorphous carbon which does not have a defined crystal structure.
 Coal is the most common example of amorphous carbon.
 Diamond is another well-known allotrope of carbon, with many uses, both industrial and cultural.
 The strong tetrahedral lattice of carbon-carbon bonds gives diamond its remarkable strength and characteristic shine.
 Pencils are an excellent example of another allotrope of carbon, graphite.
 Graphite consists of many large sheets of carbon sitting on top of each other.
 These sheets breaking off then is what enables you to leave marks on your paper with a pencil.
 There are also many other less common forms of carbon such as fullerenes and carbon nanotubes.

-Interesting facts about Carbon
+12 Interesting Facts about Carbon

 - Measuring amounts of the radioactive isotope Carbon-14 can help us to determine the age of things such as archaeological artifacts and ancient documents.